-These small-scale features are interpreted as due to symmetric instability.
-Stone (1966) showed that symmetric instability is expected when the Richardson number, defined as $Ri=N^2f^2/M^4$, is within the range 0.25 < Ri < 0.9.
-The average horizontal and vertical stratification was calculated from the surface to the depth where $\int \int \overline{w^2} \, dx \, dy = 0.1 (\int \int \overline{w^2} \, dx \, dy){max}$, where the overbar indicates a time average and the subscript max indicates the maximum value of the spatially averaged variance in the vertical velocity.
-This maximum variance is found near the mid-depth of the mixed layer.
+These small-scale features are interpreted as being due to symmetric instability.
+Stone (1966) showed that symmetric instability is expected when the Richardson number, defined as $Ri = N^2 f^2 / M^4$, is within the range 0.25 < Ri < 0.9.
+The average horizontal and vertical stratification was calculated from the surface to the depth, $\iint \overline{w^2} dx dy = 0.1 (\iint w^2 dx dy){\text{max}}$, where the overbar indicates a time average and the subscript "max" indicates the maximum value of the spatially averaged variance in the vertical velocity.
+This maximum variance is found near the middepth of the mixed layer.
 This diagnostic identifies the portion of the water column where the instabilities are most active in a manner that is not directly dependent on N^2 , although the depth range of the instabilities is very close to the mixed layer depth.
-The resulting

-Richardson number within the region in Fig. 9 is 0.47, well within the range appropriate for symmetric instability.
-A calculation with a mixed layer 150 m deep in the initial and inflow conditions, but with no surface forcing, does not produce these strong, small-scale convergent regions, indicating that it is the active surface forcing, and not the presence of a mixed layer, that is responsible.
+The factor of 0.1 is somewhat arbitrary, although similar results are found for any value that identifies that part of the water column with most of the variance.
+The resulting Richardson number within the region in Fig. 9 is 0.47, well within the range appropriate for symmetric instability.
+A model simulation with a mixed layer 150 m deep in the initial and inflow conditions, but with no surface forcing, does not produce these strong, small-scale convergent regions, indicating that it is the active surface forcing-not the presence of a mixed layer-that is responsible.
 The potential vorticity near the surface is negative in the buoyancy-forced calculation, a feature conducive to symmetric instability.
-In addition, a calculation with surface cooling and the viscosity increased by a factor of 5 to 5 $\rm m^2~s^{-1}$ does not form these features.
-This is consistent with symmetric instability because it grows mainly at the expense of the kinetic energy of the mean flow via eddy momentum fluxes (Stone, 1966), and so is more easily suppressed by mixing of momentum than it is by mixing of density.
-Unlike the open ocean frontal calculations by Haine and Marshall (1998) and Yoshikawa et al. (2001), the symmetric instabilities are present throughout the calculation since baroclinic instability does not develop.
-It is also noted that, due to the non-periodic nature of the domain, there is no cascade towards larger scales, as found in the periodic channel calculations of Fox-Kemper et al. (2007).
+In addition, a calculation with surface cooling and the viscosity increased by a factor of 5 does not form these features.
+This is consistent with symmetric instability because it grows mainly at the expense of the kinetic energy of the mean flow via eddy momentum fluxes (Stone 1966), and so it is more easily suppressed by mixing of momentum than it is by mixing of density.
+Unlike the open ocean frontal calculations by Haine and Marshall (1998) and Yoshikawa et al. (2001), the symmetric instabilities are present throughout the calculation because baroclinic instability does not develop.
+It is also noted that due to the nonperiodic nature of the domain, there is no cascade toward larger scales, as found in the periodic channel calculations of Fox-Kemper et al. (2008).